apache/spark-website/README.md

 The easiest way to install jekyll is via a Ruby Gem.
 This will create a directory called `site` containing `index.html` as well as the rest of the compiled directories and files.

-To install Jekyll and its required dependencies, execute `sudo gem install jekyll rogue`.
+To install Jekyll and its required dependencies, execute `sudo gem install jekyll rouge`.
 See also https://github.com/apache/spark/blob/master/docs/README.md

 You can generate the html website by running `jekyll build` in this directory.
 Use the `--watch`